jpfleury/clearlooks-phenix/README.md

 ### Icons

 The icon theme used in the same screenshot is Mist, which was included in the `gnome-themes` package, licensed under the LGPL.
 However, this package is no longer available.
-Here's how to easily install the Mist icon theme anyway:
+Here's how to manually install the Mist icon theme:

 - [Download the latest available archive of the `gnome-themes` package.](https://snapshot.debian.org/archive/debian-ports/20091029T000000Z/pool/main/g/gnome-themes/gnome-themes_2.28.1-1_all.deb)